 - This kit is also supposed to be effective on laminate and melamine surfaces, so I’m actually thinking of testing it out on the white bathroom cabinet to give the room a shot of color when it’s all said and done.

 - The kit’s square footage promise (100 sq. ft. for the small kit or 200 for the large) does not include the inside of the cabinets, so you will either have to go with the bigger kit or use some other method for painting the inside if you’re wanting to go that route.
 I am planning on using spray paint for a quick & effective change.

 - Despite how many coats I’ve needed for this test, I only use approximately a half inch worth of paint in the first quart of bond coat that comes in the kit (the small kit comes with 2 quarts of bond coat, a tiny container of glaze, and one quart of poly).
-Between the guest and master bathrooms, I think I’ll have plenty to cover all of the surfaces I intend to.
+Between the guest and primary bathrooms, I think I’ll have plenty to cover all of the surfaces I intend to.

 - Curing time after the final coat (whether it’s your first, third, or fifteenth) is only 24 hours.
 This means that you can complete this as a weekend project and be using your bathroom again in time for work on Monday morning.

-Got any additonal questions besides the above?
+Got any additional questions besides the above?
 Ask away!
 I apologize for not having more pics today, but hopefully I’ve answered most of the questions you have for now.
 Be back again tomorrow with the true reveal!